-The longer you go without eating, the more likely you are to overeat, whether you’re anxious or not.
+The longer you go without eating, the more likely you are to eat too much, whether you’re anxious or not.

-“You’ve had a long, stressful day, you’re hungry, you’re [more likely] to overeat,” says Dena Cabrera, PsyD, executive clinical director of the Rosewood Centers for Eating Disorders.
+“You’ve had a long, stressful day, you’re hungry, you’re [more likely] to overeat,” Dena Cabrera, PsyD, executive clinical director of the Rosewood Centers for Eating Disorders, tells Health.
 “It’s a perfect storm.”

-Instead of over-filling yourself at one sitting, eat balanced meals and snacks every three to four hours.
-Eating regularly like this will help you control your portion sizes and limit the urge to eat out of anxiety.
+Instead of stuffing yourself at one sitting, eat balanced meals and snacks every three to four hours.
+Eating regularly like this will help you control your portion sizes and limit the urge to eat out of stress.
 “The goal is to feel satisfied and not turn to food,” says Cabrera.

 - Eating slowly and with a purpose.